Family Military Tradition

 Black Watch Cadets

 I was in the Black Watch cadets from 2012 until the end of 2016.
-I had a good time actually in the cadet movement itself and would highly recommend it.
+I had a good time.
+I would highly recommend it.

 Born in England, John Day, emigrated to Massachusetts in time to participate the Boston Tea Party, and was an officer under George Washington in the Revolutionary war.
 For meritorious services, he received a tract of land called Patricktown Plantation, renamed Somerville, Lincoln County, Maine.